GitauHarrison/notes/search/implement_elasticseach.md

 ## Overview

 From the [Testing](install_elasticsearch_localhost.md#testing) section in the Localhost installation guide, you saw how to index a document and get corresponding JSON data back.
-However, you may be curious to understand how everything actually works.
-The [Elasticsearch documenation](https://www.elastic.co/what-is/elasticsearch) does a good job of trying to explain how indexing and parsing works.
+However, you may be curious to understand how everything works.
+The [Elasticsearch documentation](https://www.elastic.co/what-is/elasticsearch) does a good job of trying to explain how indexing and parsing work.
 Let us cover some basic concepts of how it organizes data and its backend components.

 ### Documents

 They are the basic unit of JSON data that can be indexed in Elasticsearch.
-If you have interacted with rows in relational databases, a document is more less like a row object.
+If you have interacted with rows in relational databases, a document is more or less like a row object.
 Each document has a unique ID and a given data type.

 ```python
 body={'test': 'this is the first test'}